brimdata/brimcap/docs/Custom-Brimcap-Config.md

 By default, an analyzer's log outputs accumulate in a temporary directory that's automatically deleted when Brimcap exits (see the [Debug](#debug) section for more details).
-Additional per-analyzer options can be used to determine which generated logs are loaded and what additional processing is performed on them.
+Additional per-analyzer options can be used to specify which output logs are loaded and what additional processing is performed on them.

 In our example configuration, the first analyzer invoked by Brimcap is a wrapper